 During the lead generation stage, you often deliver information content with the goal of scheduling a meeting or a phone consultation.
 Use remarketing to target leads lost during this stage of the sales funnel.

-For example, you may use advertising remarketing to deliver ads to visitors that did not sign up on your landing page.
+For example, you may use advertising remarketing to deliver ads to visitors who did not sign up on your landing page.
 As these visitors browse the web, advertisements for your product or service will continue to pop up.

 The second stage is lead nurturing with the goal of getting leads to request a quote.
 This is perhaps the most important part of the buying process.